Festival of Trees: Old-school telethon brings big donations for Western Youth Network

-BLOWING ROCK — The Western Youth Network capped off their sixth annual Festival of Trees fundraiser in style on Dec.
+BLOWING ROCK — The Western Youth Network capped off its sixth annual Festival of Trees fundraiser in style on Dec.
 3 with an old-school telethon reminiscent of days gone by.

 The telethon streamed live on both YouTube and Facebook, with all proceeds from the fundraiser benefiting WYN, a local nonprofit that uses prevention and intervention programs to foster growth in at-risk youth in the High Country.